How to Model Intuitive Eating for Kids

-We all want our kids to grow up with a strong sense of well-being, but after decades of swimming in the waters of diet culture, it can sometimes feel tricky for us parents to encourage positive eating habits without instilling harmful food rules.
+We all want our kids to grow up with a strong sense of well-being, but after decades of living with diet culture, it can sometimes feel tricky for us parents to encourage positive eating habits without instilling harmful food rules.

 Here are some simple and actionable ways parents can nurture a healthy relationship with food for their kids.